dentarg/auth0-blog/_posts/2017-03-29-is-passwordless-authentication-more-secure-than-passwords.markdown

 ### Eliminating The Password

-Passwordless authorization, by its nature, eliminates the problem of using an unsafe password.
+Passwordless authentication, by its nature, eliminates the problem of using an unsafe password.
 This means that one of the biggest user errors is taken out of your login.

-One of the biggest skepticisms around passwordless authorization is the idea that using a channel like email to send a code or link can be unsafe because it can be compromised.
+One of the biggest skepticisms around passwordless authentication is the idea that using a channel like email to send a code or link can be unsafe because it can be compromised.
 This is a legitimate concern, but a compromised email account could also be used to “reset” a password, and therefore this concern presents no additional risk for the passwordless method over username + password login.

-Passwordless authorization can also have the added benefit of two devices required for login.
+Passwordless authentication can also have the added benefit of two devices required for login.
 If you are authenticating with Auth0 Guardian, for example, you would need the device paired with the account in order to access that account, even if you knew the username.
 Of course, it is possible for devices to be stolen, but it makes malicious logins more difficult

 Requiring two devices for login is part of multi-factor, physical authentication, which is the most secure login option.
 Each individual method has a [single point of failure](http://www.imore.com/talk-mobile/future-authentication-biometrics-multi-factor-and-co-dependency-talk-mobile), and multi-factor authentication helps reduce impact of a single system's flaws.

 ## For login, passwordless is the future

-Although this has not been an exhaustive exploration into all of the safety considerations relevant to the username + password and passwordless methods, it's clear that the technical foundations of passwordless authorization are safe and robust.
+Although this has not been an exhaustive exploration into all of the safety considerations relevant to the username + password and passwordless methods, it's clear that the technical foundations of passwordless authentication are safe and robust.

 Although username + password is currently the most familiar login method, it is by no means the gold standard.
 Yes, much of this rests on the way that users behave.
 Unfortunately, humans simply aren't built to remember and use different secure passwords for all of our 130 accounts.

-Passwordless authorization, then, is becoming an increasingly relevant option for login.
+Passwordless authentication, then, is becoming an increasingly relevant option for login.
 Users are connected to more devices and have more accounts than ever, which means that the passwordless approach is only growing more convenient for users.
 Sometimes it's also the case that you have to save the user from themselves — and for that, passwordless* is* a clear winner.